patrickshao/mainsite/README.md

 ##Running on Windows##

 Running on Windows is a bit trickier due to line endings handled by Git.
+Your eventual goal is to have your code run on Vagrant which uses a Unix line endings.

-Use these settings within Git. git config --global core.autocrlf false git config --global core.eol lf
+The solution to this is to use these settings within Git.

+    git config --global core.autocrlf false
+    git config --global core.eol lf

-(Note as you can see this is a global change, which may cause unwanted changes to your other code.
-You can try to remove the global tag and see if it works.
+Note as you can see this is a global change, which may cause unwanted changes to your other code.
+Removing the global tag should work, provided you are within the mainsite directory.

-Additional information located on: http://stackoverflow.com/questions/2517190/how-do-i-force-git-to-use-lf-instead-of-crlf-under-windows)
+Additional information located on: http://stackoverflow.com/questions/2517190/how-do-i-force-git-to-use-lf-instead-of-crlf-under-windows.

 Then reclone your files from Github and you should be ready!